Risk governance and regulatory preparedness: managing risks and risk perception of nanomaterials

 Comprehensive data sets on nanomaterials properties, risk analysis methodologies, risk communication and guidance on safe use of nanomaterials should be further consolidated, toward a sound, safe by design approach in the development of nano-related products.
 This is becoming imperative to ensure successful innovation in this field.

-The session will illustrate recent progress on risk governance models and strategies from caLIBRAte and other key EU and national projects in the field.
-Particular consideration will be given to the chemicals and nanoelectronics sectors.
+The session illustrated recent progress on risk governance models and strategies from caLIBRAte and other key EU and national projects in the field.
+Particular consideration wwas be given to the chemicals and nanoelectronics sectors.

-The session will be held within the conference NanoInnovation 2019, leading conference and exhibition to promote innovation with nanotechnologies and their integration with Key Enabling Technologies
+The session was held within the conference NanoInnovation 2019, leading conference and exhibition to promote innovation with nanotechnologies and their integration with Key Enabling Technologies

 Organizer: caLIBRAte project and Italian Association for Industrial Research, in cooperation with the Italian Federation of the Chemical Industry and the Italian Workers’ Compensation Authority